 The course fee is $450.
 This does not include financial support for the facilitating teachers.
 As is customary at BCBS, there will be an opportunity to offer dāna to the teachers at the end of the program.

 We are committed to making this program accessible to all.
 Financial assistance is available to help supplement the course fee.
 Requests for financial assistance may be made in the registration process.
 If accepted into the course, a 30%, 40% or 50% scholarship can be selected on the registration page, and it will be applied directly.
 If the financial assistance need is over 50% of the course fee, there is a space to indicate what amount of the course fee would be affordable, and we will offer what we can to accommodate the request.
 We generally only offer financial assistance one time per person per year so as to make this support available to as many students as possible.

 Application Process and Criteria for Selection

-In order to maintain small groups to support the intimate nature of the program, we are generally able to accept about half of our online course applicants.
+In order to maintain weekly study groups to support the intimate nature of the program, space in the course is limited by the number of small groups we can offer.
 We endeavor to include those with previous meditation experience, those who have limited access to dharma study in their area, and those who have demonstrated keen interest.